 To achieve this reputation, your employer brand strategy should focus inward to provide existing employees with positive employment experiences.

-Your EVP forms an important part of this strategy by demonstrating the specific rewards and benefits your company is able to offer its employees.
+Your EVP forms an important part of this strategy by demonstrating the specific rewards and benefits your company can offer its employees.
 Defining what your company stands for through this proposition can help attract skilled workers with aligned values.

 Employer brand example - Google: